Attending college can be stressful. We can help! To make an appointment, please contact us via email using the button below.

 Western faculty and staff are committed to changing the way we talk about mental illness.
 Please click on the link below to learn more about this national movement.

-Western counselors provide supportive counseling services to students who are struggling with personal issues.
+Western Counseling and Case Management Professionals provide supportive counseling services to students who are struggling with personal issues.
 Students will learn to make better choices, improve interpersonal skills, gain confidence, and increase educational effectiveness.
 Typical concerns include:

 - Transition and change